TiagoMA90/connect/TESTING.md

 - See the Image below for a visual take:

 <img src="readme/img/DeleteUserProfile.png" alt="Delete User profile Solution">

+- * <i class="fa-solid fa-mosquito-net"></i> This functionality was not deleted or commented out upon deployment, to keep it documented both for personal knowldege of the developer and continous imporvment*

 ## Browser Compatibility
 This website was tested on Chrome, Firefox and Microsoft Edge.